 With months of peaceful overtures routinely ignored, the rural farmers—many of them former Continental army members—felt they were left with no choice but to defend their rights from an unjust and tyrannical far away government.
-At the time, the Massachusetts state government was largely represented by members of the urban coastal cities that routinely ignored the plight of rural communities.
+At the time, the Massachusetts state government primarily consisted of members of the urban coastal cities who routinely ignored the plight of rural communities.

 The farmers and disgruntled former soldiers did not see themselves as rebels or traitors.
-Instead, they utilized similar methods of protest and action that had been tried and tested in the pre-revolutionary period.2
+Instead, they utilized similar methods of protest and action as the colonists did in the pre-revolutionary period.2

 The rural communities held peaceful conventions and made demands of the government to aid in debt relief.
 When these actions failed, more direct means ensued, including preventing courthouses and legislative bodies from assembling.
 Only as a last resort did Shays’ Rebellion turn to violence.

 On September 5th when the rebels surrounded the courthouse in Worcester, the governor called the local militia in to disperse the crowds.
 The militia sympathized with the protesters, many of whom were their own neighbors and friends.

 Later, many of these same militias meant to quell the rebellion would go on to join the rebels in their quest for justice.